input-output-hk/iohk-monitoring-framework/CONTRIBUTING.md

 Contributing
 ============

-`develop`: development happens here; submit PRs against this branch `master` : contains versioned releases that can be referenced from other repos

 Bugs
 ----
 If you want to submit a *bug*, please search the existing issues and if an appropriate issue was found, then add a comment with your report there.